- What’s special about Boarding at Havergal?

 We regularly organize activities on the weekends, although these are most often optional.
 These activities can include going to a movie, visiting a local cultural attraction, partaking in a shopping trip or other adventure.

 Boarders may also organize outings themselves with their friends.
-Boarders must get permission from the Boarding School staff and must sign-out in the Boarding School Office.
+Boarders must get permission from the Boarding staff and must sign-out and back in with the Don on duty in in the Boarding Office.
 We are certainly sensitive to students’ need for a good sleep-in and for rest and relaxation on the weekends.

-Can I stay at the school during the Christmas and March holidays?
-Will there be trips organized during that time?
+May I stay at the school during the Christmas and March Break holidays?

 The Boarding School is closed during the Christmas and March Break holidays and there are no organized trips.
 Parents and/or guardians will need to make arrangements for their daughters during these holidays.

 Are Boarders fully integrated into the school community?